ubco-cmps/data301_course/about/syllabus.md

 - 48 hour grace-period on all homework and lab due dates and deadlines.
 - Long testing window (48 hours) so you can start the tests whenever you're comfortable.
 - Timed tests have generous time limits (allowable time is 1.25x the estimated time).
-- Each test has a "bonus test" available one week later; for each test, we will take the better score of the pair.
+- Each test has a “second test” available one week later; if you do 2 tests, we will take the average score of the pair.
-- No high-stakes exams (the single largest assessment item is the final exam at 25%).
+- No high-stakes exams.
 - All course assessments are completely open book and open notes.
-- Plenty of TA and instructor office hours and several outside of normal business hours.
+- <!--to check --> Plenty of TA and instructor office hours and several outside of normal business hours.
-- Class website that outlines exactly what you should do when to help you manage your time.
+- Class website and canvas schedule that outlines exactly what you should do when to help you manage your time.
 - Tonnes of supplemental materials including other instructional videos in case you want a different perspective.
 - Weekly prompt to accept the integrity pledge to keep you accountable.
 - A true willingness from the instructor (me) to help you learn and succeed in this course!